steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/fsdatainputstream.md

 #### Implementation preconditions

-Not all `FSDataInputStream` support these operations -those that do not implement `Seekable.seek()` do not implement the `PositionedReadable` interface.
+Not all `FSDataInputStream` implementations support these operations.
+Those that do not implement `Seekable.seek()` do not implement the `PositionedReadable` interface.

-    supported(FSDIS, Seekable.seek) else raise [UnsupportedOperation, IOException]
+    supported(FSDIS, Seekable.seek) else raise [UnsupportedOperationException, IOException]

-This could be considered "obvious" -if a stream is not seekable, a client cannot seek to a location to read it.
+This could be considered obvious: if a stream is not Seekable, a client cannot seek to a location.
 It is also a side effect of the base class implementation, which uses `Seekable.seek()`.